metoppv/improver/doc/source/extended_documentation/categorical/build_a_decision_tree.rst

     determining the modal category.
   - **is_unreachable** (bool): True for a leaf which needs including in the meta data but cannot be reached.

+The modal category also relies on the severity of symbols generally increasing with the category value, so that in the case of ties, the more severe category is selected.

 Every decision tree must have a starting node, and this is taken as the first node defined in the dictionary, or second if the first node is the meta node.